Web Content Accessibility Guidelines (WCAG)

 Why WCAG matters:

-WCAG is important because it states a standard, whereas the American Disabilities Act (ADA) only states that there cannot be discrimination among this with disabilities.
+WCAG is important because it states a standard, whereas the Americans with Disabilities Act (ADA) only states that there cannot be discrimination among this with disabilities.
 By striving to ensure your website meets WCAG standards, your can increase your target audience, create a better user experience for all, and can even improve search results as alternative text and closed captions are searchable through search engines.

 How iAccessible can help you?